byronpendason/byronpendason.github.io/_games/the_thyrs_army.md

 ```
 This is as far as the adventure goes,
 for now.
-Check back often for updates!
+Check back later for updates!
 ```

 ## The Thyrs Camp